kdar/random-syntax/README.md

 The code and idea was taken from [HUSL](http://www.husl-colors.org/syntax/).

-Base theme files were taken from [Dracula Theme](https://github.com/zenorocha/dracula-theme).
+Base theme files were taken from [Monokai](https://github.com/kevinsawicki/monokai).

 ## Usage

 Just run `go run generate.go` in the random-syntax directory.
 This will replace the `styles/colorsgen.less` file.
 If you generate a theme you like, you should backup that file so you don't overwrite it.

+## Notes

+I pretty much haphazardly matched the base16 colors generated to other colors already in the theme.
+It may be worth while to actually making a theme that is designed to take these 16 colors.

 ## Contributing